-Xinjiang Budget Travel Tip #1: Travel at Night
+Travel Tip #1: Travel China at Night

-There is nothing I hate worse than wasting daylight hours traveling in a bus or train – yet I have done it more often than I care to admit!
+There is nothing I hate worse than wasting daylight hours sitting in a bus or train – yet I have done it more often than I care to admit!

 How will this save you money traveling by night?
 Simple.
 You save the cost of a hotel.

-Xinjiang Budget Travel Tip #2: Travel by Train
+Travel Tip #2: Travel by China Train

-Why the train?
 First of all, it’s much more reliable.
-I can’t tell you how many buses I’ve traveled on that have either broken down or been indefinitely stopped by police at a checkpoint.
-This doesn’t happen on a train.
+I can’t tell you how many buses I’ve traveled on that have been stuck in traffic, broken down or been indefinitely stopped by police at a checkpoint.

 Second, if you’re taking my advice on point #1, it’s much more comfortable sleeping on a train than on a bus – even if it’s a sleeper bus.
 This is particularly true for those of us who are tall.